Skip to main content

 # Basic test

-prpm playground @user/code-reviewer "Review this: console.log('hello')"
+prpm playground --package @user/code-reviewer --input "Review this: console.log('hello')"

 # Interactive conversation

-prpm playground @user/brainstorm-assistant --interactive
+prpm playground --package @user/brainstorm-assistant --interactive

 # Compare mode (with and without prompt)

-prpm playground @user/optimizer "Optimize this function" --compare
+prpm playground --package @user/optimizer --input "Optimize this function" --compare

 # Use a specific model

-prpm playground @user/complex-task "Analyze this" --model opus
+prpm playground --package @user/complex-task --input "Analyze this" --model opus

-prpm playground @user/simple-task "Format this" --model gpt-4o-mini
+prpm playground --package @user/simple-task --input "Format this" --model gpt-4o-mini

 Supported Models: